pjekel/cbtree/demos/data/README.md

-This directory contains a set of demos of the Dijit CheckBox Tree (cbTree).
+This directory contains a set of demos of the CheckBox Tree (cbTree).
 The following are examples of the cbtree with a dojo/data/ItemFile store

 * tree00.html - Basic CheckBox Tree using an in memory JSON object to create the store.